ShubhenduVaid/The-Insightful-Relationship-Map/docs/TECHNICAL_REQUIREMENTS.md

 ## 7. Testing and Deployment

-- **Unit Testing**: All cryptographic functions, SNA calculation logic, and individual React components must have comprehensive unit tests.
+- **Unit Testing**: All cryptographic functions, SNA calculation logic, and individual React components must have comprehensive unit tests using Vitest.
-- **Integration Testing**: End-to-end tests must cover the full user flow: registration, login, data creation, data sync, and logout.
+- **Integration Testing**: End-to-end tests using Playwright must cover the full user flow: registration, login, data creation, data sync, and logout.
 - **Security Auditing**: A mandatory third-party security audit of the entire cryptographic implementation and zero-knowledge architecture must be completed before public launch.
 - **Deployment**: A CI/CD pipeline will be established for automated testing and deployment of both the frontend and backend applications.